-Bee pollen is a superfood, so try this “life-giving dust” to boost your health!
+Bee pollen is part of apitherapy, which uses honey bee products for healing purposes.
+It’s a superfood, so try this “life-giving dust” to boost your health!

 Bee pollen has many healthy benefits: it is part of apitherapy, which uses honey bee products (raw honey, pollen, propolis, royal jelly, and bee venom) for healing purposes.